-Meaning: That is just beginning, just now detectable, in a formative stage.
+Meaning: That is just beginning, just now detectable, in an initial formative stage.

 Notes: Today's word is a little lexical beauty with nouns that are even lovelier; you have your choice: incipience or incipiency.
-Even with all the hissing, it is a more lilting word that beginning.
-However, careful how you spell it, for it is only one letter away from insipient "unwise, foolish, stupid".
-The adverb is incipiently.
+Even with all the hissing, it is a more lilting word than beginning.
+However, careful how you spell it, for the [s] sound is spelled C. The adverb is incipiently.

 In Play: We often hear of incipient diseases and incipient species (those just showing enough differences to be separated), but incipience is all around us: "Susan Liddy-Gates talks so well out of both sides of her mouth we suspect there may be an incipient lawyer lurking inside her."
 Incipient problems are easier to solve than those in advanced stages: "We may have an incipient problem at the water cooler: someone dumped a bottle of vodka in it today."